 Kayakers and lifeguards may be outside or inside the course.
-We expect to have twelve to fifteen individuals in kayaks or on paddle boards in the water.
-Most of these individuals will be trained lifeguards.
+We expect to have fifteen to twenty individuals in kayaks or on paddle boards in the water.
+Ten of these individuals will be Metroparks lifeguards.
 If a swimmer needs assistance from a kayaker, he/she should grab the kayak at the bow.
 Per USMS Rule 303.9.5, swimmers may make contact with a kayak or other physical feature, as long as they do not make forward progress on the course during contact.
 If the swimmer chooses to leave the race, the kayaker should paddle the swimmer to shallow water.
 The swimmer should exit the water and walk to the finish line so he/she can be counted.
-If the swimmer is in distress and the U.S. Coast Guard vessel is closer than shallow water, the kayaker may take the swimmer to the Coast Guard boat.